 - Healthy weights - lower risk for overweight and obesity.

 - Better school performance - improved academics and increased vocabulary among preschoolers.

 However, knowing the benefits and actually finding the time are two different things.
 Sometimes with long work schedules, school, extracurricular activities and other things, life can get in the way.
 How can we shift from running out the door with our food to sitting, eating and talking together?

 - The first step is finding a time that works for everyone.
 Luckily, it doesn't matter what meal you eat together.
 It could be breakfast or an evening snack, brunch together on Saturdays, or a meal out.
 Try starting with one meal a week and slowly working up to one meal (or snack) a day.

 - Some people find that getting all family members involved in meal preparation can be a good time saver.
 My closest friend in high school always had to make supper on Tuesdays.
 Her sisters were each responsible for another day of the week.
 This meant that the work of meal preparation was planned and shared and their family had more time to sit together.

-- Check out this fact sheet on Eating Together, Eating Better for more tips that might work in your home.
+- Check out the resources on Better Together BC for more tips that might work in your home.
 When you do sit down together, if you find it is tough to get the conversation rolling, try these Let's Talk mealtime conversation cards.
 You may just learn something about each other you didn't know.